Scaling Vision-based End-to-End Driving with Multi-View Attention Learning

-\section{Conclusions}
+\section{CONCLUSIONS}

-We have presented CIL++, which aims at becoming a new strong baseline representing EtE-AD models trained by self-supervised imitation learning.
+We have presented CIL++, which aims at becoming a new strong baseline representing vision-based pure EtE-AD models trained by imitation learning.
 This is required because recent literature may lead to the conclusion that such approaches are poorly performing compared to those relying on additional and costly supervision.
-We have argued that previous self-supervised EtE-AD models were developed in sub-optimal conditions.
-Thus, we have developed a model which relies on three cameras (views) to reach an HFOV=$180^\circ$ and a more realistic expert driver to collect on-board data in CARLA simulator.
-We have proposed a visual transformer that acts as a mid-level attention mechanism for these views, so allowing CIL++ to associate feature map patches (tokens) across different views.
-CIL++ performs at expert level on NoCrash metrics and is a self-supervised EtE-AD model capable of obtaining competitive results in complex towns.
-The supplementary material presents results on more metrics.
-We have presented an ablative study showing the relevance of all the components of CIL++, even showing transferability among similar types of vehicles without retraining.
-In future work, we plan to add rear-view cameras, to improve on lane changes.
+We have argued that previous vision-based pure EtE-AD models were developed in sub-optimal conditions.
+Thus, we have developed a model which relies on three cameras (views) to reach an HFOV=$180^\circ$ and a more realistic expert driver to collect on-board data in the CARLA simulator.
+We have proposed a visual transformer that acts as a mid-level attention mechanism for these views, allowing CIL++ to associate feature map patches (tokens) across different views.
+CIL++ performs at the expert level on NoCrash metrics and is a pure EtE-AD model capable of obtaining competitive results in complex towns.
+We have presented an ablative study showing the relevance of all the components of CIL++.
+In future work, we plan to add rear-view cameras, to improve lane change maneuvers.